Comayagua

 Comayagua (/es/) is a city, municipality and old capital of Honduras, located 80 km northwest of Tegucigalpa on the highway to San Pedro Sula and 594 m above sea level.

 The accelerated growth experienced by the city of Comayagua led the municipal authorities to structure a territorial reorganization plan.
 Between the years of 1945 -1975 the population of the city quadrupled due to the high rate of population growth achieved at that time (4.8%) and to migratory movements in the interior of the country.
 In 2023 the estimated population of the city was 120,500.
 It is the capital of the Comayagua department of Honduras and it is noted for its wealth of Spanish Colonial architecture.
-The cathedral, at the central square, has the oldest clock in the Americas.
+The cathedral, at the central square of the city, has the oldest clock in the Americas.

 Etymology

 Comayagua is known today as "La Antañona" by Hondurans.
 They call it that because in addition to being one of the oldest cities in Honduras, it still maintains a large part of its buildings with architectural value from the colonial era.
 Its historic center "is the most restored and preserved nationwide."

 The Spaniards named the place "Valladolid" or "País de las Higueras", but the city formally kept the original, indigenous name of the place.
 Some differ over its etymology, but most agree that it is composed of koma (which in Lenca means 'huge amount of land') and jawa 'water', its true meaning being 'abundant land of water'.